claudetech/ruby-simple-api-auth/README.md

   # this will generate a after_initialize to assign `saa_key`
   acts_as_api_authenticable auto_generate: :saa_key
   # this will generate a after_initialize for both `saa_key` and `saa_secret`
+  # not that this will only work for new records
   acts_as_api_authenticable auto_generate: true
 end
 ```